-In order to achieve those objectives, the DRI data management members created and developed two systems.
-The DRI Data and Information System directly supports the DRI Network and provides investigators with solutions to data issues, while the DRI Data Legacy System was developed in response to the Canadian Foundation for Climate and Atmospheric Sciences (CFCAS) requirement to archive and make publicly available data gathered through funded projects.
+In order to achieve those objectives, the DRI data management team members created and developed two systems.
+The DRI Data and Information System directly supports the DRI network and provides investigators with solutions to data issues, while the DRI Data Legacy System was developed in response to a Canadian Foundation for Climate and Atmospheric Sciences (CFCAS) requirement to archive and gather publicly available data through funded projects.